|Trail Length: 4.5 miles||Type of trail: In and out|

 Hiking trails in Towns County, GA

-Almost immediately after crossing Highway 180 (the second road if you are walking this trail from Brasstown Bald) there is a distinctive difference in the path.
-From a steady descent to a repetitive up and down pattern, the trail takes on an entirely different personality.
-Also note the changes in both flora and fauna.
-From Jacks Gap the trail climbs towards Henry Knob, but skirts this feature, moving towards a gap and climbing Brookshire Top, the start of Hiawassee Ridge.
-A brief dip in the ridge, then the uphill climb continues, passing over Eagle Knob then climbing Jacks Knob.
-We were once again unable to find the spur trail from Jacks Knob to Red Clay Gap.
+Almost immediately after crossing Georgia 180 (the second road if you are walking this trail from Brasstown Bald) there is a distinctive difference in the path.
+The steady descent off Wolfpen Ridge now becomes a repetitive up and down pattern and the trail takes on an entirely different personality.
+The changes in both flora and fauna are significant as the hike is in a hardwood forest.
+From Jacks Gap the trail climbs towards Henry Knob, but skirts this feature, moving towards a gap, making a difficult climb up Brookshire Top, the start of the Hiawassee Ridge.
+A brief dip in the ridge, then the uphill climb continues, passing over Eagle Knob then climbing about halfway to the top of Jacks Knob.

 From Jacks Knob it is a short, relatively easy hike to the Appalachian Trail, which this trail meets at Chattahoochee Gap.